 Thousands of people come to Chicago to attend the Fourth of July fireworks celebration every year.
-There is so much to do here in Chicago that once July 4 rolls around, it’s effortless to get sidetracked by all of the other events going on around the city.
-I’m sure most of us leave finding out when and where the fireworks are until the last minute.
+There is so much to do here in Chicago that once July 4 rolls around, it’s effortless to get sidetracked by all the other events around the city.
+I’m sure most of us leave to find out when and where the fireworks are until the last minute.

 Don’t fall into this trap!
-Instead, grab a calendar, and plan out your days before leaving.
+Instead, grab a calendar and plan out your days before leaving.
 Most local hotels offer special packages for July 4, making this a perfect time to visit.
-Check out the official Chicago fireworks website to see where the celebrations will be taking place all over the city.
+Check out the official Chicago fireworks website to see where the celebrations will occur all over the city.
 You can also watch the fireworks from your neighborhood.
-Tune into WGN-TV as we’ll be live streaming our coverage on wgntv.com and the WGN App.
+Tune into WGN-TV as we’ll live stream our coverage on wgntv.com and the WGN App.
 Plus, find out what local communities plan to view the fireworks in the Chicago area.

 However, there are many other locations throughout the city where you can see the fireworks display.
-Some of these places include Lincoln Park, Gold Coast, Streeterville, South Loop, and River North, just to name a few.
-Check out the official Chicago fireworks website to see where the celebrations will be taking place all over the city.
+Some of these places include Lincoln Park, Gold Coast, Streeterville, South Loop, and River North, to name a few.
+Check out the official Chicago fireworks website to see where the celebrations will occur all over the city.

 Over 2 million people have seen the Chicago Fireworks.
 Chicago has finally passed new legislation that regulates when fireworks are allowed.
 You must be 18 to purchase fireworks, the hours are minimal, and you need a permit at all times.
 You may not light fireworks in the city limits of Chicago.

 You must have a fire extinguisher available while lighting fireworks and a bucket of water.
 The rest is up to you!
-Chicago Fireworks are famous for their intense colorful displays that light up the night sky.
-This year’s display will be held on July 3 at 9:30 pm, with the best viewing areas being along Lake Michigan.
+Chicago Fireworks are famous for their intense, colorful displays that light up the night sky.
+This year’s display will be held on July 3 at 9:30 p.m., with the best viewing areas along Lake Michigan.

 Things You Should Keep In Your Mind: